The Health of Canada’s Children and Youth

 “WASHINGTON, D.C. – Today, the American Academy of Pediatrics (AAP) released a policy statement that links climate change with the health of children, urging pediatricians and politicians to work together to solve this crisis and protect children from climate-related threats…

 “Canadian children are consuming worryingly high amounts of salt in the kids’ meals at fast food chains, a new study finds.
 And yet, kids elsewhere in the world often take in much less salt eating the very same meal items.”…

 Visit the online store to download the report: Treatment of Preventable Dental Cavities in Preschoolers: A Focus on Day Surgery Under General Anesthesia October 17, 2013—Dental surgery to treat cavities and severe tooth decay accounts for about one-third of all…

-The Canadian Institute of Child Health (CICH) is a national non-profit organization, founded in 1977 to promote the health and well-being of all children and youth in Canada.
-CICH has an outstanding history of developing and implementing initiatives to enhance public awareness and understanding of issues impacting on children’s health.
-We carry out research, we make policy recommendations, and we help communities to develop their resources and improve the health and development of their children.
+The Canadian Institute of Child Health (CICH) was a national non-profit organization, founded in 1977 that promoted the health and well-being of all children and youth in Canada.
+CICH is known for their outstanding history of developing and implementing initiatives to enhance public awareness and understanding of issues impacting on children’s health; carrying out research, making policy recommendations, and helping communities to develop their resources and improve the health and development of their children.